qtechdev/module_greeter/readme.md

 # greeter
-Prints a greeting to the user.
+Prints a greeting to the user using a function object.